watermelonwolverine/Filename-Tag-Generator/README.md

 Also, you must have installed Tkinter when you were installing Python.
 If you have multiple versions on your system make sure you are using the right one using `python.exe --version`

-1. Run `python.exe pip install https://github.com/watermelonwolverine/Filename-Tag-Generator`
+1. Run `python.exe -m pip install <link-to-whl-file-under-releases>`
 2. Find out where Python puts your console scripts.
 Usually that is in the `Scripts` directory of your Python installation.
 3. Either run the program for a first time setup or go directly to [configuration](#configuration) to read about configuration files.